wtetzner/KallistiOS/utils/dc-chain/README.md

 Below you will find some generic instructions; you may find some specific instructions in the `./doc` directory for your environment.

-1. Execute the following for preparing the sources:
+1. Execute the following for preparing the sources (if you have any syntax errors running the scripts, try running with `bash` explicitly):

 		./download.sh
 		./unpack.sh